tauri-apps/plugins-workspace/.changes/autostart-builder.md

 autostart-js: minor
 ---

-Introduce a `Builder` for more flexible settings and also for the preparation of newer version of auto launch which introduced a new option to change the registry entry it uses to enable auto start
+Add a `Builder` for more flexible settings